This week you may spend time coming to terms with your pregnancy and the reality of things that come along with it.

 Hints of the week

 Take very good care of your spine.
-Do not bend to pick up your toddler or anything heavy.
+Do not bend to pick up anything heavy.

 Since you are spending at least one third of the day on bed, the mattress you lie on must support your spine and be comfortable.